How We Review:

 We often detect serious issues with products at this early stage - which prevents them going into the long-term test cycle, most vendors are usually pretty quick at issuing a fix - but all of that is scrutinised here.

-This section is often divided up into specific sections, to expect to see labels such as Test 1 - Part 1 of 3 to keep things nicely organised.
+This section is often divided up into specific sections, to expect to see labels fpr each major or interesting feature that is tested - keeping things nicely organised.

 10. Log Files